DigitalProductschool/AgenticAICoach/docs/CONTRIBUTING.md

 ### Agent Structure

-You can directly submit an agentic coaching application following the template provide in that folder.
+You can submit your completele coaching application crew using our template proposal.

-Alternatively, you can submit an Agent to be integrated in our coaching platform, please follow this structure:
+Alternatively, you can submit an Agent to be integrated in our coaching examples, please follow this structure:

 1. **Agent Definition (`agent.py`)**:
    - Create a file named `agent.py` in the `community_submissions/[agent_name]/` directory.
    - Define your Agent class using CrewAI's `@Agent` decorator.
    - Include any necessary imports and helper functions.